Table of Contents

 - If the adult has a guardian with limited authority, you must be sure to check the court order appointing the limited guardian to see if the limited guardian is specifically granted the power to give the kind of consent that is needed.
 If the limited guardian is not specifically granted the authority to consent to what is needed, then the person with an intellectual developmental disability or mental illness is the person who is authorized to give her own consent.
 If the limited guardian does not have authority to consent and the adult is, as a factual matter, unable to give the required consent because of lack of understanding, then the limited guardian must go to court and obtain additional powers so that she will be authorized to give the required consent.

-E. Adults with An Intellectual Developmental Disability Who Do Not Have Guardians
+Adults with An Intellectual Developmental Disability Who Do Not Have Guardians

-Under the MRPA, the law presumes that an adult with an intellectual developmental disability is competent and fully capable of giving her own consent when it is needed.
+Under the PIDA, the law presumes that an adult with an intellectual developmental disability is competent and fully capable of giving her own consent when it is needed.
 This means that the person with an intellectual developmental disability is the only person who can give the required consent, unless she cannot meet the requirements of giving legally adequate consent.

 If, as a factual matter, an adult is unable to give the required consent because of a lack of understanding, several options are possible:

-- A guardianship can be obtained so that the guardian can give the required consent for the person with an intellectual developmental disability.
+- A guardianship can be obtained so that the guardian can give the required consent for the person with an intellectual or developmental disability.

-- In some cases where intellectual developmental disability services are needed and the person with an intellectual developmental disability cannot give consent, court orders can be obtained to authorize the service (for example, with juvenile offenders or persons with IDD who are under the jurisdiction of a family court).
+- In some cases where intellectual or developmental disability services are needed and the person with an intellectual or developmental disability cannot give consent, court orders can be obtained to authorize the service (for example, with juvenile offenders or persons with IDD who are under the jurisdiction of a family court).

-- If the adult is a resident of an ICF-MR, nursing home or patient in a hospital, and she cannot give needed consent to major medical or dental treatment, it is possible that a surrogate decision-maker or committee may be able to give consent to the treatment.
+- If the adult is a resident of an ICF-IID, nursing home or patient in a hospital, and she cannot give needed consent to major medical or dental treatment, it is possible that a surrogate decision-maker or committee may be able to give consent to the treatment.
 See section H below.

-F. Adults with Mental Illness Who Do Not Have Guardians
+Adults with Mental Illness Who Do Not Have Guardians

 Under the Texas Mental Health Code, the law presumes that an adult with mental illness is competent and fully capable of giving her own consent when it is needed.
 This means that the person with mental illness is the only person who can give the required consent.